Specialized Workshop Th2 - Thursday April 16, 2026: 7am to 5:45pm - Discussion Topic List

 • Topic 14:

-Consensus & Conclusions on Cell-Based Assays - Latest Advances, Challenges and Solutions from Internationally Recognized Key Opinion Leaders for 2025 White Paper
+Consensus & Conclusions on Cell-Based Assays for 2026 White Paper

 Agenda at a Glance Agenda at a Glance